SumerThakur1771/Daily-Dsa-Practice/README.md

 # Daily DSA Practice

-This is my public log of practicing data structures and algorithms using java language.
+This is my public log of practicing data structures and algorithms.
 I'm solving problems every day and pushing whatever I work on here.

 ## Why I'm doing this